Cancun with Kids: Sun, Sand and Snorkeling for the Whole Family

 Isla Mujeres

 The easiest day trip you can take.
-Ultramar ferries depart from the Hotel Zone several times per hour, and the ride takes about twenty minutes.
+Ultramar ferries depart from the Hotel Zone several times per hour, ride takes about 20 minutes.
 Once on the island, rent a golf cart to explore at your own pace.
 Beyond Playa Norte, visit the Tortugranja sea turtle sanctuary, where kids can learn about conservation and see turtles at various life stages.
-The south end of the island has dramatic cliffs and a sculpture garden.
-Plan to catch the ferry back before sunset to avoid the crowds.
+The south end has dramatic cliffs and a sculpture garden.
+Plan to catch the ferry back before sunset.

 Chichen Itza

-The famous Mayan pyramid is about a two-and-a-half-hour drive from Cancun.
-It is a long day with kids, but for families with children old enough to appreciate history (generally ages seven and up), it is a powerful experience.
+The famous Mayan pyramid is about a 2.5-hour drive from Cancun.
+Long day with kids, but for families with children old enough to appreciate history (generally 7+), it is a powerful experience.
 Hire a guide to bring the ruins to life with stories about Mayan astronomy, ball games, and daily life.
 Go early to beat the heat and the tour bus crowds.
-Bring plenty of water, hats, and sunscreen.
-Many tours include a stop at a cenote along the way, which gives everyone a chance to cool off with a swim in a freshwater sinkhole surrounded by jungle.
+Bring plenty of water, hats, sunscreen.
+Many tours include a stop at a cenote along the way for a swim.

 Cenotes

 Speaking of cenotes, the Yucatan Peninsula is dotted with thousands of these natural swimming holes formed by collapsed limestone.
-Many are family-friendly with stairs, life jackets, and calm water.
-Some popular options near Cancun include Cenote Ik Kil (near Chichen Itza) and the cenotes along the Ruta de los Cenotes near Puerto Morelos.
-The water is cool, crystal clear, and unlike anything your kids have experienced at their local pool.
+Many are family-friendly with stairs, life jackets, calm water.
+Popular options near Cancun include Cenote Ik Kil (near Chichen Itza) and the cenotes along the Ruta de los Cenotes near Puerto Morelos.
+Cool, crystal-clear, unlike anything your kids have experienced at their local pool.

 Safety and Practical Tips

 Cancun's Hotel Zone is one of the safest tourist areas in Mexico.
-That said, common sense goes a long way when traveling with kids.
+That said, common sense goes a long way with kids.

-• Stay in the Hotel Zone if safety is a concern.
-It is well-patrolled, well-lit, and designed for tourists.
-Walking between your resort and nearby restaurants is perfectly fine.
+- Stay in the Hotel Zone if safety is a concern.
+Well-patrolled, well-lit, designed for tourists.

-• Watch the beach flags.
-The colored flag system is there for a reason.
-Green is safe, yellow means use caution, and red means do not swim.
-Undertow and rip currents can appear quickly, even on calm-looking days.
+- Watch the beach flags.
+Green safe, yellow caution, red stay out.
+Undertow and rip currents appear quickly even on calm-looking days.

-• Drink bottled water.
-This applies everywhere in Mexico.
+- Drink bottled water.
+Applies everywhere in Mexico.
 Use it for brushing teeth too, especially for young children.
 Most resorts provide purified water and ice, but double check.

-• Apply sunscreen early and often.
+- Apply sunscreen early and often.
 The Caribbean sun is much stronger than what most families are used to at home.
-Apply thirty minutes before going outside and reapply every two hours, or more frequently after swimming.
+Apply 30 minutes before going outside, reapply every 2 hours, more after swimming.

-• Bring or buy insect repellent.
+- Bring or buy picaridin insect repellent.
 Mosquitoes are present, especially in jungle areas and near cenotes.
-A DEET-based or picaridin repellent is your best bet.
-Apply it after sunscreen.
+Bring it now.

-• Keep kids hydrated.
+- Keep kids hydrated.
 Heat exhaustion sneaks up fast.
-Carry water bottles everywhere and encourage frequent sips, even if kids say they are not thirsty.
+Carry water bottles everywhere.

-• Book excursions in advance.
-Popular eco-parks and tours fill up quickly, especially during peak travel periods from December through Easter and during summer months.
+- Book excursions in advance.
+Popular eco-parks fill up quickly, especially December through Easter and during summer months.
 Booking ahead guarantees your spot and often saves money.

-• Bring a copy of important documents.
-Keep digital copies of passports, insurance cards, and hotel reservations on your phone and in your email.
-Leave originals in the hotel safe when heading out for the day.
+- Bring a copy of important documents.
+Digital copies of passports, insurance cards, and hotel reservations on your phone and in email.
+Leave originals in the hotel safe.

 The Bottom Line